hellohaptik/docs_haptik/docs/bot-builder/basic/setting-flowchart-tool.md

 Your flowchart can be structured as follows:

 - The user journey for all scenarios with the dialogue.
-This includes everything we explain in the **Chat Initiation**, **Chat Middle**, **Chat End** section including the ways to initiate the chat, provide a solution to the user’s query, and complete the user journey.
+This includes everything we explain in the [Chat Initiation](https://docs.haptik.ai/bot-builder/basic/introduction), [Chat Middle](https://docs.haptik.ai/bot-builder/basic/introduction), [Chat End](https://docs.haptik.ai/bot-builder/basic/introduction) section including the ways to initiate the chat, provide a solution to the user’s query, and complete the user journey.

 - The correct elements to be used depending on the platform